irtez/Style-transfer-bot/README.md

 This bot can transfer style from one (style) image to another (content) image.

+## This is GPU version

+If you want to install and run this bot on CPU see <a href="https://github.com/irtez/Style-transfer-bot/tree/cpu">CPU branch</a>.

 ## Usage
 1. Use /transfer.
 2. Send your content image as photo or a document (document size must not be bigger than 8 MB (currently, as it is running on 12 GB GPU)), or you can choose from provided examples.